soulemanou-software/awesome-book/README.md

 # Project Name: Awesome book project in js

 > Description the project.
->This project shows all my abilities as a software developer  and also as a frontEnd developer and this is my first capstone project,about a tech company called fastdevz.
+>This project is about a book website called awesome book which proposess you variety of book to add and remove from you store.

 ## Built With